FricoRico/Versta.Android/models/README.md

 ### Optional: ONNX Runtime
 Since the ONNX models contain operations that are not available in the prepackaged ONNX Runtime for Android, we need to build the runtime from source.
 This is an optional step only for those who want to contribute new versions of the runtime to the project.

 In the previous step, we converted the ONNX models to ORT format.
-Along with the ORT models, the conversion script also generated a `required_operators.config`, which contains the list of operators required by the model.
+Along with the ORT models, the conversion script also generated a `required_operators_and_types.with_runtime_opt.config`, which contains the list of operators required by the model.
 We need to build the ONNX Runtime with these operators enabled.

 To be able to compile the project, you need to have the Android NDK and SDK installed on your system.
 You can download and install the SDK and NDK through Android Studio or download them separately from the [Android Developer website](https://developer.android.com/studio).
 Make sure to set the `ANDROID_HOME` and `ANDROID_NDK` environment variables to the SDK and NDK paths, respectively.